cyrilakafia/feu-pipeline/README.md

                                         concentration=1,# probability of increasing the number of clusters.
 1 is the default and max_clusters=20,# maximum number of clusters to consider num_trials=1,   # number of trials to run the model
-                                        t_stimulus=0,    # timepoint of stimulus if there is one seed=None       # seed for reproducibility
+                                        t_stimulus=100,    # timepoint of stimulus. should be an int greater than 0. seed=None       # seed for reproducibility
                                         )
 ```